Gout

 Symptoms of gout include:

-• Sudden onset intense pain in affected areas.
+• Sudden onset of intense pain in affected areas.

 • Most commonly, gout is found in the large joint of the big toe, though it may also occur in the joints of feet, ankles, knees, hands, and wrists.